OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 > **Note**
 >
 > You can use a different pattern to handle events if needed.
-For example, if you need code that applies only to Outlook on the web but other code that applies to both Outlook on the web and on Windows, you can define separate JavaScript files.
+For example, if you need code that applies only to Outlook on the web and new Outlook on Windows, you can define separate JavaScript files.
 For a sample using this pattern, see [Use Outlook event-based activation to set the signature](https://github.com/OfficeDev/PnP-OfficeAddins/tree/main/Samples/outlook-set-signature).

 ## Known issues

-- In Outlook on Windows, the `OnMessageRecipientsChanged` event fires on reply or reply all.
-The expected behavior is implemented in Outlook on the web where this event doesn't fire in those cases.
+- In classic Outlook on Windows, the `OnMessageRecipientsChanged` event fires on reply or reply all.
+The expected behavior is implemented in Outlook on the web and new Outlook on Windows where this event doesn't fire in those cases.

 ## Questions and feedback